ulfschneider/afova/README.md

 - `onInvalid?: (event: SubmitEvent) => void` The hook is called when the submit event of the form fired but the form is invalid.
 The form will not be submitted in that case.
 - `onValid?: (event: SubmitEvent) => void` The hook is called when the submit event of the form fired and the form is valid.
 Will be called right before the `onSubmit` hook.
 - `onValidateControl?: (control: HTMLInputElement) => void` The hook is called for each input element during form validation.
 The hook can be used to invalidate the input element by setting a custom validation message with `control.setCustomValidity()`.
 Will only be called after the successful validation of all constraints for the input element.
+- `onValidateControlError?: (control: HTMLInputElement, error: unknown) => void` The error handling hook is called when an exception occurs during control validation.
+When this handler is defined, the error is catched and given to the handler.
+When the handler is not defined, the error is thrown.
 - `onAsyncValidateControl?: (control: HTMLInputElement) => Promise<void>` The async hook is called for each input element during form validation and must return a promise.
 The hook can be used to invalidate the input element by setting a custom validation message with `control.setCustomValidity()`.
 Will only be called after the successful validation of all constraints for the input element and after the `onValidateControl` hook.
 - `onValidateForm?: (form: HTMLFormElement) => void` The hook is called after successful validation of all input elements of the form.
 The hook can be used to validate input elements in relation to each other.
+- `onValidateFormError?: (form: HTMLFormElement, error: unknown) => void` The error handling hook is called when an exception occurs during form validation.
+When this handler is defined, the error is catched and given to the handler.
+When the handler is not defined, the error is thrown.
 - `onAsyncValidateForm?: (form: HTMLFormElement) => Promise<void>` The async hook is called after successful validation of all input elements of the form and after the `onValidateForm` hook.
 It must return a promise.
 The hook can be used to validate input elements in relation to each other.